 And suddenly, life is full of possibilities for the most precious prize of all: your child.

-For more strategies and further inspiration to be an encouraging, loving presence rather than a critical, controlling one, please see my forthcoming book, HANDS FREE LIFE: Nine Habits for Overcoming Distraction, Living Better, & Loving More.
-Recently endorsed by Arianna Huffington, Glennon Doyle Melton, Shauna Niequist, Dr. Shefali Tsabary, Patti Digh, and other notable authors, HANDS FREE LIFE shows you how to stop managing life and start living it.
-HANDS FREE LIFE is currently available for pre-order and releases on September 8th!
+For more truthful storytelling and further inspiration to be an encouraging, loving presence rather than a critical, controlling one, please see my latest book, HANDS FREE LIFE: Nine Habits for Overcoming Distraction, Living Better, & Loving More.
+It is filled with practical daily habits that will help you stop managing, screaming, and stressing life and start living it with love, peace, and presence.

 For those who are new here, my first book details the steps I used to transform my distracted, hurried life into one of meaningful connection and peace.
 HANDS FREE MAMA is a New York Times Bestseller.